jokla/CarND-LaneLines-P1/writeup.md

 <img src="./img_doc/roi.png" width="360" alt="Combined Image" />

 #### Run Hough transform to detect lines
 The Hough transform is used to detect lines in the images.
-At this step, I only considered the line with a slope between 20 and 90 degrees.
-In this way, I can get rid of horizontal and vertical lines.
-This is the result applied onto the original image:
+At this step, I applied a slope filter, so that I can get rid of horizontal and vertical lines.
+This is the result:
 <img src="./img_doc/hough.png" width="360" alt="Combined Image" />

 #### Compute lines
 Now I need to average/extrapolate the result of the Hough transform and draw the two lines onto the image.
-I used the function  `fitLine`, after having extrapolated the points from the previous result with the OpenCV function `findNonZero`.
+I used the function  [`fitLine`](http://docs.opencv.org/2.4/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html#fitline), after having extrapolated the points from the previous result with the OpenCV function `findNonZero`.
 I did this two times, once for the right line and another time for the left line.
-As a result, I had the slope of the lines, and I could draw them onto the original picture:
+As a result, I got the slope of the lines, and I could draw them onto the original picture:

 <img src="./img_doc/final.png" width="360" alt="Combined Image" />